Great Movie icon

-Great Movie"Annie Hall" contains more intellectual wit and cultural references than any other movie ever to win the Oscar for best picture, and in winning the award in 1977 it edged out "Star Wars," an outcome unthinkable today.
-The victory marked the beginning of Woody Allen's career as an important filmmaker (his earlier work was funny but slight) and it signaled the end of the 1970s golden age of American movies.
-With "Star Wars," the age of the blockbuster was upon us, and movies this quirky and idiosyncratic would find themselves shouldered aside by Hollywood's greed for mega-hits.
-"Annie Hall" grossed about $40 million--less than any other modern best picture winner, and less than the budgets of many of them.
+“Annie Hall” contains more intellectual wit and cultural references than any other movie ever to win the Oscar for best picture, and in winning the award in 1977 it edged out “Star Wars,” an outcome unthinkable today.
+The victory marked the beginning of Woody Allen‘s career as an important filmmaker (his earlier work was funny but slight) and it signaled the end of the 1970s golden age of American movies.
+With “Star Wars,” the age of the blockbuster was upon us, and movies this quirky and idiosyncratic would find themselves shouldered aside by Hollywood’s greed for mega-hits.
+“Annie Hall” grossed about $40 million–less than any other modern best picture winner, and less than the budgets of many of them.

 Watching it again, 25 years after its April 1977 premiere, I am astonished by how scene after scene has an instant familiarity.
 Some of its lines have seeped into the general consciousness; they’re known by countless people who never saw the movie, like Jack Nicholson’s chicken salad speech from “Five Easy Pieces.”
 For years I’ve invariably described spiders as being “as big as a Buick,” and this movie may be where most people first heard Groucho Marx’s comment that he would not want to belong to any club that would have him as a member.

-Alvy Singer, the gag writer and stand-up comic played by Allen in the movie, is the template for many of his other roles--neurotic, wisecracking, kvetching, a romantic who is not insecure about sex so much as dubious about all the trouble it takes.
-Annie Hall, played by Diane Keaton, sets the form for many of Allen's onscreen girlfriends: Pretty, smart, scatterbrained, younger, with affection gradually fading into exasperation.
-Women put up with a lot in Allen's movies, but at a certain point they draw the line.
+Alvy Singer, the gag writer and stand-up comic played by Allen in the movie, is the template for many of his other roles–neurotic, wisecracking, kvetching, a romantic who is not insecure about sex so much as dubious about all the trouble it takes.
+Annie Hall, played by Diane Keaton, sets the form for many of Allen’s onscreen girlfriends: Pretty, smart, scatterbrained, younger, with affection gradually fading into exasperation.
+Women put up with a lot in Allen’s movies, but at a certain point they draw the line.

 Alvy Singer, like so many other Allen characters and Allen himself, accompanies every experience in life with a running commentary.
 He lives in order to talk about living.
 And his interior monologues provide not merely the analysis but the alternative.
 After making love with Annie for the first time, Alvy rolls over, exhausted and depleted, and observes, “As Balzac said, ‘There goes another novel’.”